top of page

 Source: click here.

 Chemo Brain.
 Mental cloudiness or changes ... notice[d] before, during, and after cancer treatment.
-This cloudiness or mental change is commonly referred to as chemo brain.
+This cloudiness or change in mental state is commonly referred to as chemo brain.
 Doctors and researchers may call chemo brain many things, such as cancer treatment-related cognitive impairment, cancer-related cognitive change, or post-chemotherapy cognitive impairment."

 Source: click here.